velartrill/velartrill.github.io/orig/spirals/turncoats/broken-wings.md

 "Oh dear."
 Aster plucks a bandage roll and some cloths from her satchel, and joins Dove at Falcon's side.
 "Let's see the damage now, young mistress."
 She smiles encouragingly at Falcon as the girl reluctantly pushes away the covers.
 "Oh, my.
 Oh that's quite the mess you've made, you poor dear."
 She unstops a small bottle of grain alcohol, soaking a cloth.
 "First things first, let's get you cleaned up, alright?
 Here, hold your dear mother's hand, darling, I'm afraid this is going to hurt quite a bit."

 Dove holds Falcon tightly as Aster swabs her arm clean, squeezing her hand at her mewls of pain.
-"I hope whatever knife she used wasn't too dirty," Aster confides to duchess as she works.
+"I hope whatever knife she used wasn't too dirty," Aster confides to the Lunarch as she works.
 "I think most of these wounds will be fine with a cleaning and a bandage.
 These three here, you see?
 They're going to need stitches, I'm sorry to say.
 Just too wide and deep."

 Falcon begins to sob.
 "God, no, please...
 I can't, stitches hurt so much, I--"